dart-lang/site-www/src/tools/pub/package-layout.md

     guacamole.css
 ```

-While most library packages exist to let you reuse Dart code, you can also
+While most packages exist to let you reuse Dart code, you can also
 reuse other kinds of content.
 For example, a package for
 [Bootstrap](https://getbootstrap.com/) might include a number of CSS files
 for consumers of the package to use.